bergerkiller/Spinot/README.md

 ===========
 We use maven and a command shell to handle compliation.
 * Clone the repo `
-* Run the command `getspigot <version>` replacing the version with one of the available versions.
+* Run the command `getspigot <version>` replacing the version with one of the supported versions.
 * Grab your file `spinot.jar`

-Available versions
+Supported versions
 ===========
 * 1.8.8
+* 1.9 & 1.9.2 & 1.9.4
+* 1.10 & 1.0.2
+* 1.11